DReGuerra/morpholoPy/README.md

 ---
 <b>Description:</b> \
-This repository contains a python implementation of image analysis algorithms for feature analysis of nanostructured material surfaces.
-The scripts take in image files (.png and .tif), conduct the periodic feature analyses and output a figure summarizing the results.
+This repository contains Python implementations of image analysis algorithms for feature analysis of nanostructured material surfaces.
+Many of the scripts take an image file (e.g., .png, .tif) as input, conduct the periodic feature analyses and output figures summarizing the results.
+Many of the scripts currently require manual modification for defining your system.
+These are normally done in the "Manual input" section at the top of the script.
+The scripts will be updated in the future to be more robust and require less manual input at the code level.

 ---
 ## Core Contents